-Wahl v.
+14 Wahl v.
 Sw.
-Sav. & L. Assoc., 476 P.2d 836 (Ariz.
+Sav. & Loan Ass'n, 476 P.2d 836 (Ariz.
 1970).

-including Ray Lumber, relate back to a date prior to" the recording of the mortgage, the date when each of the material men, with the exception of Ray Lumber, delivered materials.
+with the owner.
+But Wahl similarly had no occasion to decide that issue because "In the instant case the materials were furnished to the contractor, therefore, all the rights of the materialmen, including Ray Lumber, relate back to a date prior to" the recording of the mortgage, the date when each of the material men, with the exception of Ray Lumber, delivered materials.15

 Wooldridge applied the relation-back principle to earthwork "when it has been performed as a part of the work required under a general contract for the construction of a building."
-That court also emphasized that it was not deciding whether "work done under subsequent independent contractual arrangements directly with the owner" would share the same priority.
+That court also emphasized that it was not deciding whether "work done under subsequent independent contractual arrangements entered into directly with the owner" would share the same priority.

-In the absence of statutory language that "divided liens into two classes, those arising under a valid contract between the owner and the contractor, and those where the labor done and materials furnished were deemed to have been done and furnished at the personal instance of the owner," which was the basis for the California cases that gave rise to the Wyliedictum, there is no statutory basis to give different priority dates to any liens governed by A.R.S. § 33-992(A).
+In the absence of statutory language that "divided liens into two classes, those arising under a valid contract between the owner and the contractor, and those where the labor done and materials furnished were deemed to have been done and furnished at the personal instance of the owner," which was the basis for the California cases that gave rise to the Wylie dictum, there is no statutory basis to give different priority dates to any liens governed by A.R.S. § 33-992(A).

-And in its post-trial memorandum, Mortgages admits that California eliminated its separate contracts doctrine by amending its statutes in 1931.
-Since then, the California statute specifies that the priority dates from "the time when the building, improvement, structure, or work of improvement . . . was commenced."
+And in its post-trial memorandum, Mortgages admits that California eliminated its separate contracts doctrine by amending its statutes in 1931.19 Since then, the California statute specifies that the priority dates from the "commencement of the work of" improvement.20